DFIR-ORC/dfir-orc-config/README.md

 * DFIR-Orc_x86.exe
 * autorunsc.exe

-Finally, to generate a configured DFIR-Orc executable, you have to run the "Configure.cmd" script (on a Windows system).
+Finally, to generate a configured DFIR-Orc executable, you have to run the ".\Configure.cmd" script (on a Windows system, **from an elevated command prompt**).
 The generated binary is created in the "output" directory.